-Right now we have a huge issue taking place world wide and this is causing panic and chaos every where.
-People are rushing out to get their hands on anything and everything possible and some of those things that people are trying to get their hands on are
+Right now we have a huge issue taking place worldwide and this is causing panic and chaos everywhere.
+People are rushing out to get their hands on anything and everything possible and some of those things that people are trying to get their hands on are alcohol and bleach.

-Alcohol is often used to disinfect small surface areas such as door knobs / handles, personal items and things of that nature.
-It is occasionally used to clean larger surface areas like counter tops, desks and so on, but do to it being very flammable it is best to limit its use as a surface disinfectant to small surface areas and make sure it is used in a well ventilated space.
+Alcohol is often used to disinfect small surface areas such as door knobs / handles, personal items, and things of that nature.
+It is occasionally used to clean larger surface areas like countertops, desks, and so on.
+However, due to it being very flammable, it is best to limit its use as a surface disinfectant to small surface areas and make sure it is used in a well-ventilated space.

 Using alcohol as a prolonged disinfectant can cause hardening and cracking of skin, rubber, and some plastics.
-If using to sanitize personal items, it can also cause discoloration after repeated uses.
+If used to sanitize personal items, it can also cause discoloration after repeated uses.

 Catch you guys later, stay safe out there, keep all your common areas clean and make sure you and your loved ones wash your hands frequently.